lucatorella/SwiftAutoLayout/README.md

-SwiftAutolayout
+SwiftAutoLayout
 ===============

-SwiftAutolayout is a UIView extension to easily create autolayout.
+SwiftAutoLayout is a UIView extension to easily create Auto Layout constraints.
-Autolayout is a powerful tool, but it's often very verbose.
-This extension try to simplify some of the common uses of autolayout with some handy methods.
+Auto Layout is a powerful tool, but it's often very verbose.
+This extension try to simplify some of the common uses of Auto Layout with some handy methods.

 **Initialization**